dcastil/tailwind-merge/docs/changelog/v2-changelog.md

 The tailwind-merge v2 release has been sitting here almost finished for 2 months already.
 But the timing was never quite right, especially thinking about the increased support needed after the release.
 In the meantime, the product of the company I work at [launched in public beta](https://medium.com/@risecal/meet-rise-the-calendar-that-works-for-you-were-launching-the-public-beta-today-bc07555a2191) and I married.
 Thank you for your patience.

 This release focuses on making it easier to configure the library for new users.
-Check out the [migration guide](./v1-to-v2-migration.md)!
+Check out the migration guide and if you have any questions, feel free to [create an issue](https://github.com/dcastil/tailwind-merge/issues/new/choose).

 ### Breaking Changes